Key Takeaways

 Ideal for: Sleepers who want a more traditional look

-Most standard bed frames have metal slats and require either box springs or foundations measuring up to nine inches on their own.
+Most standard bed frames have wooden or metal slats and require either box springs or foundations measuring up to nine inches on their own.

 Ideal for: Sleepers who have specific aesthetic preferences